Sowmya-Chidurala/MiniVotingSystem/README.md

 This is a simple educational project, but if you'd like to contribute or extend it — feel free!
 Suggestions, bug reports, and pull requests are always welcome.

----

-## 📄 License

-This project is licensed under the [MIT License](LICENSE).
-You're free to use, modify, and distribute it with credit.

----

 ## 👩‍💻 Author